DrupalizeMe/drupal7-psdtotheme-series/presentations/slides/00-intro-drupalcon-workshop.md

 2. Create a pattern library for a given design.
 3. Organize styles according to SMACSS conventions.
 4. Write pseudo-code for our styles.
-5. Learn how to apply compontent based development to Drupal.
+5. Learn how to apply component based development to Drupal.
 6. Review sample style guides.

 Note: Summary, this workshop is all about recognizing patterns, naming, and organizing things